An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Dickson has been spelled Dixon, Dickson, Dixoun, Dikson, Dyxson, Dyckson, Dicksoun, Dicson and many more.

-First found in Kirkcudbrightshire, where they held a family seat from early times.
+First found in Kirkcudbrightshire (Gaelic: Siorrachd Chille Chuithbheirt), part of the present day Council Area of Dumfries and Galloway, former county in Southwestern Scotland, where they held a family seat from early times.
 They were descended from the ancient Pictish Clan Keith, and the first Dickson was son of Richard Keith, son of the great Marischal of Scotland, who died in 1249, and Margaret daughter of the third Lord Douglas.
 Hence the Clan has always claimed to be followers of the Douglas Clan.

 More information is included under the topic Early Dickson Notables in all our PDF Extended History products.

 Some of the Dickson family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 189 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Dickson: